New York's 44th State Senate district

 New York's 44th State Senate district is one of 63 districts in the New York State Senate.
+It has been represented by Republican Jim Tedisco since 2023.

 Geography

-District 44 is located in the Capital District counties of Albany County and Rensselaer County, including all of Albany and much of Troy.
+District 44 covers parts of Saratoga and Schenectady Counties.

 The district is located in New York's 20th congressional district, and overlaps with the 107th, 108th, 109th, and 110th districts of the New York State Assembly.